The British are not exactly famous for consensus.

 Is inequality a problem?
 No, not if it is the result of hard work, of training and education, acceptance of responsibility and simple success at what you do.
 But inequality of remuneration and consequent living standards IS a problem when it is widely perceived that there is no just and fair relationship between work and reward.

 A Fair Days Pay

-A difficult and contentious issue, one might think, fraught with disputes, frustration and strikes?
-Actually, no. In fact, a solution already exists, and needs only to be applied on a standardized national scale in order to bring stability – and social justice, that essential pre-condition of stability – to the economy.
+What IS a Fair Days Pay?
+A difficult and contentious issue, one might think, fraught with disputes, frustration and strikes.
+Actually, no. In fact a solution already exists, and needs only to be applied on a standardized national scale in order to bring stability, and social justice, that essential pre-condition of stability, to the economy.

 Formal job evaluation began in the United States with the Civil Service Commission in 1871.
 As organizations became larger and more bureaucratized the need for a rational system of pay differentials became evident.

 It is now commonplace for government agencies, and corporations large and small, to use a system of Job Evaluation to evaluate the work contributed by each staff member.
 Each job is analyzed, and its essential characteristics and demands such as training, responsibility, working conditions and physical/mental effort involved, are measured on a series of common scales.
 The job value is then directly related to remuneration.
 In this way, remuneration is fair, both in relation to the work done, and to the remunerations and work of others.

 Currently there are several such systems in use, well tried and working successfully.
 A single standard could easily be established, a national standard of value for measuring the work element contained in any job, so that remuneration becomes a true reflection of the work involved.